jonguan/cmpe273-project1/README.md

 Open index.html page in dist folder for the main page.

-It will lead to the further pages.
+It will navigate to the further pages.
+If you want to link your html page to index.html, you need to add the location of the file at the "href" tag in the line corresponsing to that feature button.